10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 4. Extract short-form clips (ClipSpeedAI, automated)

-5. Polish select clips manually (CapCut for custom effects)
+5. Polish select clips manually (a free editor for custom effects)

 6. Distribute (scheduling tools, automated)